FREQUENTLY ASKED QUESTIONS

 - Q: How do Calvary’s test scores compare to other schools?

 A: Calvary students typically score in the 75th percentile across the board on the Terra Nova 3 standardized test.
-Our ACT scores are typically 4 points higher than the Kentucky State average and 3 points higher than the national average on the Composite Score.
+Our ACT scores are typically 2 to 3 points higher than the Kentucky State average and 1-2 points higher than the national average on the Composite Score.

 - Q: What percentage of CCS graduates enroll in college?

 A: CCS is very much a college prep institution.
 We typically see 95% or higher of our graduates either enrolled in college the following fall or entering the military.
-Recent CCS graduates have attended a variety of colleges and universities, including: Vanderbilt, Purdue, West Point, Cedarville, Liberty, Georgetown, Northern Kentucky University and the University of Kentucky, University of Louisville, University of Cincinnati among others.
-A typical CCS graduating class will be awarded in excess of $400,000 in scholarship per year.
+Recent CCS graduates have attended a variety of colleges and universities, including: Vanderbilt, Purdue, West Point, Cedarville, Liberty, Georgetown College, Northern Kentucky University and the University of Kentucky, University of Louisville, and University of Cincinnati among others.
+A typical CCS graduating class will be awarded in excess of $500,000 in scholarship per year.

 - Q: What athletic opportunities are offered at CCS?